CWA 2017 Conference and Annual Awards Banquet

 Synopsis: Whether you’re a full time writer, blogger, in the midst of a multi-book project or just starting out, this session will help you lose the feeling of being overworked and overwhelmed.
 You’ll learn a four-step process to beat procrastination, use time blocking to help you get more done, claim your writing time and bump up your creativity and some in-the-trenches writing tips, hacks and advice.
 There will be giveaways, handouts and time for questions!

-Speaker: Robbie is a CWA member, seasoned public speaker, full-time writer, and manager and story editor for Crimeless Cat of Positively Woof.
+Robbie Hess is a CWA member, seasoned public speaker, full-time writer, and manager and story editor for Crimeless Cat of Positively Woof.

 Friday, May 19: